 The 8 core Macbook Pro I have isn't necessary, but a decent pc/mac is necessary for streaming and recording.
 I would recommend at least a computer with 4 CPU cores if not 6 due to the video encoding being CPU bound.
 I'll link a recommended build if you're pc building savvy and want to put together a small form factor build, otherwise the specs listed on the build are something I would aim for.

-You will need something like the Elgato Cam Link if you decide to use a mirrorless or DSLR camera which allows you to capture the cameras hdmi output.
-The Magewell Capture card is what's needed to capture a presenters screen and display it out to your live audience.
-You'll need a capture card with loop through capability, as this is what allows you to display out to an external screen and capture the input for streaming/recording at the same time.
-This is one part that I wouldn't go cheap on, because I've used cheaper capture cards in the past and they aren't nearly as reliable.
-You'll also want to make sure the capture card is compatible with your computer, since some Elgato devices don't have supported drivers on Mac, so just be aware of that.
+You will need something like the Elgato Cam Link if you decide to use a mirrorless or DSLR camera which allows you to capture the cameras HDMI output.
+The Magewell Capture card, or similar capture card, is what's needed to capture a presenter's screen and display it out to your live audience.
+You'll need a capture card with loop-through capability, as this is what allows you to display out to an external screen and capture the input for streaming/recording at the same time.
+This is one part that I wouldn't go cheap on because I've used cheaper capture cards in the past and they aren't nearly as reliable.
+You'll also want to make sure the capture card is compatible with your computer since some Elgato devices don't have supported drivers on Mac, so just be aware of that.

-- Tripod of choice for Camera, doesn't matter to much
+- Tripod of choice for Camera, doesn't matter too much

 - Capture Card: Elgato HD60S